clojure-vim/clojure.vim/README.md

 3. Return true if word matches a pattern in `g:clojure_fuzzy_indent_patterns`
 4. Return false and indent normally otherwise

 #### `g:clojure_special_indent_words`

-Some forms in Clojure are indented so that every subform is indented only two spaces, regardless of `'lispwords'`.
+Some forms in Clojure are indented such that every subform is indented by only two spaces, regardless of `'lispwords'`.
 If you have a custom construct that should be indented in this idiosyncratic fashion, you can add your symbols to the default list below.